smarie/python-pytest-cases/docs/usage/advanced.md

 ### With variants

-If the tests use the same shared cases but with small differences, you may wish to add [parameters](#case_parameters) to your case functions.
+If the tests use the same shared cases but with small differences, you may wish to add [arguments](#case_arguments) to your case functions.

 ### Caching

 After starting to reuse cases in several test functions, you might end-up thinking *"why do I have to spend the data parsing/generation time several times ?
 It is the same case."*.
 You can solve this issue by using a cache.

-For simple cases you can simply decorate your case function with `@lru_cache(maxsize=1)` since simple case functions do not have parameters:
+For simple cases you can simply decorate your case function with `@lru_cache(maxsize=1)` since simple case functions do not have arguments:

 ```python
 from functools import lru_cache